isomerpages/govtech-im8/_control-catalog/Cybersecurity/Container Security.md

 ### Control Recommendations

 Container image scanning tools (e.g., Amazon Inspector, Trivy, Grype) scan the contents of a container image for known vulnerabilities.
 Configure scans to run automatically and continuously, as well as enable scanning of image on push.
-Block deployment of container images with HIGH CVE being detected during scan (e.g., using Amazon ECR with Security Hub).
+Block the deployment of container images that have critical or high severity vulnerabilities detected during the scan (e.g., using Amazon ECR with Security Hub).

 ### Risk Statement